 How Alcohol Affects Immunity

 The body’s immune system is incredibly complex and keeping it well-regulated relies on many factors – including diet, exercise and sleep.
 How much alcohol an individual consumes is also a factor.
 When the body processes alcohol, multiple organs are affected in different ways – all of which have negative impacts on the immune system.
-As more and more people turn to alcohol to cope with the stress of the COVID-19 pandemic, it’s important to understand the potential harmful impacts of alcohol on the body’s ability to fight off diseases.
+It's important to understand the potential harmful impacts of alcohol on the body’s ability to fight off diseases.

 Alcohol can affect the way different immune cells in the brain express themselves, altering the molecular pathways that regulate neuroinflammation.
 This is why long-term alcohol abuse can cause the brain’s neuroimmune function to become imbalanced – which could lead to:

 This means drinking may signal the brain in a way that leads to alcohol use disorder and enables heavy drinking to continue.

 One of the first points of contact for alcohol in the body is the gastrointestinal system, where alcohol enters the bloodstream.
 Here’s how that can affect the immune system:

 - The number and abundance of microbes in the microbiome can be altered by alcohol, which then affect the immune system’s functionality